Rewindable Quantum Computation and Its Equivalence to Cloning and Adaptive Postselection: Computational Complexity of Rewinding

 For other input states, the functionality of $R$ and $C$ is undefined, that is outputs are arbitrary $n$-qubit states.
-Particularly when it depends on a value of classical bits whether $R$ and $C$ are applied, we call them classically controlled rewinding and cloning operators, respectively. \end{definition} Note that since the linear operator $Q$ may include projective operators (e.g., $Q=U_2(I\otimes|0\rangle\langle 0|\otimes I^{\otimes n-2})U_1$ for some $n$-qubit unitary operators $U_1$ and $U_2$), in general, $Q^\dag Q\neq I^{\otimes n}$.
+Particularly when it depends on a value of classical bits whether $R$ and $C$ are applied, we call them classically controlled rewinding and cloning operators, respectively. \end{definition} Note that since the linear operator $Q$ may include projective operators (e.g., $Q=U_2(I\otimes|0\rangle\langle 0|\otimes I^{\otimes n-2})U_1$ for some $n$-qubit unitary operators $U_1$ and $U_2$), in general, $Q^\dag Q\neq I^{\otimes n}$. {\red From Def.~\ref{Rewinding}, it is easily observed that the cloning operator $C$ can efficiently simulate the rewinding operator $R$.}

 An example of classically controlled rewinding operators is an operator such that if a measurement outcome is $0$, the identity operator is applied to the post-measurement state, but if the outcome is $1$, the rewinding operator $R$ is applied to it.
-Classically controlled rewinding and cloning operators play an important role in giving our main result.
+Classically controlled rewinding and cloning operators play an important role in giving our main {\red results}.
 It is worth mentioning that $|\mathcal{D}\rangle$ is consumed by applying a single rewinding or cloning operator.
-However, we can always retain $|\mathcal{D}\rangle$ by duplicating it before applying the rewinding or cloning operator, and hence subsequent rewinding or cloning operators can also be applied.
+However, we can always retain $|\mathcal{D}\rangle$ by duplicating it before applying the rewinding or cloning operator, and hence subsequent rewinding or cloning operators can also be applied. {\red These remarks are explained more explicitly in Fig.~\ref{circuit}.}